mytechnotalent/SARAN/README.md

 # SARAN: Shallow Auto-Regressive Attention Network

-The dominant paradigms in sequence transduction—Recurrent Neural Networks and deep Transformer architectures—rely on complex, multi-layered structures to achieve performance, often at the cost of interpretability and computational transparency.
+The dominant paradigms in sequence transduction - Recurrent Neural Networks and deep Transformer architectures - rely on complex, multi-layered structures to achieve performance, often at the cost of interpretability and computational transparency.
 In this work, we introduce the Shallow Auto-Regressive Attention Network (SARAN), a minimalist architecture that reduces the Transformer decoder to its fundamental components.
 SARAN is defined by a strictly linear, 15-stage computational graph that maps input embeddings directly to output probabilities via a single, isolated block of masked self-attention.
 We present a "first principles" derivation of the network's training dynamics, explicitly defining the manual backpropagation algorithm through the attention mechanism without reliance on automatic differentiation engines.
 By stripping away deep layer stacking and feed-forward networks, SARAN demonstrates that a solitary attention block is sufficient to mechanically derive autoregressive properties, providing a transparent and rigorous baseline for understanding the mechanics of attention-based sequence modeling.

 ### [dataset](https://www.kaggle.com/datasets/mytechnotalent/mary-had-a-little-lamb)